gudeh/orWork/OR_ORFS_Documentation.md

         * git add &lt;modified_files>
         * git commit -s -m “&lt;commit message>”
             * Make sure to always include your signature, this is what the “-s” parameter does!
             * Commit message on the OR tool should start with an acronym of the tool being modified.
-For example if modifications are made in global placer the commit message should start with “_gpl:”, _such as “_gpl: this modifications does this and that._” This is not a requirement on ORFS.
+For example if modifications are made in global placer the commit message should start with “_gpl:”_,such as “_gpl: this modifications does this and that._” This is not a requirement on ORFS.
     * Push your new branch to your fork
         * git push my_fork &lt;branch_name>
 * To create a PR, use the GitHub interface